-During the year ended December 31, 2019, the Company entered into a master fleet lease agreement (the "Vehicle Fleet Lease"), pursuant to which it leased 65 vehicles.
-In connection with the Vehicle Fleet Lease, the Company issued a letter of credit for \$450, which was reported as restricted cash on the condensed consolidated balance sheets as of September 30, 2021 and December 31, 2020.
-The lease has an expected term of three years, which commenced upon the delivery of the vehicles in March 2019.
+During the year ended December 31, 2019, the Company entered into a master fleet lease agreement (the "Vehicle Fleet Lease").
+The Vehicle Fleet Lease commenced upon the delivery of the initial vehicles in March 2019 and has been subject to modifications as the number of leased vehicles has increased or decreased.
+As of March 31, 2022, the Company leased approximately 100 vehicles under the Vehicle Fleet Lease and the remaining lease term is approximately three years.
+In connection with the Vehicle Fleet Lease, the Company issued a letter of credit for \$450, which is reported as restricted cash on the condensed consolidated balance sheets as of March 31, 2022 and December 31, 2021.